-Name of controlling shareholder Legal representative or person in charge Date of founding Organization code Main Business Ningbo Ransheng Shengyuan Investment Management Partnership company (Limited partnership) Hui Zhang 19 May, 2016 91330206M A2822YN94 Investment management.
-(Not allowed to engage in financial business such as deposit absorption, financing guarantees, financial management for customers, and financing (collection) to the public without the approval of financial and regulatory authorities) Shareholdings of other domestic and foreign listed companies controlled and held by controlling shareholders during the reporting period or overseas listed com- controller of the contro- during the reporting pe Except for holding equity in China Resources Resources, the controlling shareholder does not have any equity in the domestic or overseas listed companies that meets or exceeds 5% of the company's issued shares.
-Mr. Guo Changjun, the actual controller of the controlling shareholder, indirectly held 24.04% of the shares of Zhong Ying Interlink (stock code: 002464) during the reporting period.
-In addition, Mr. Guo Changjun does not have any other shares in other domestic or overseas listed companies that have interests that reach or exceed 5% of the company's issued shares.
+Name of controlling shareholder Legal representative or person in charge Date of founding Organization code Main Business Ningbo Ransheng Shengyuan Investment Management Partnership company (Limited partnership) Hui Zhang A2822 Y N94 without the approval of financial and regulatory authorities) Shareholdings of other domestic and foreign listed companies controlled and held by controlling shareholders during the reporting period and or overseas listed companies that meets or exceeds 5% of the company's issued shares.
+Mr. Guo Changjun, the actual controller of the controlling shareholder indirectly held 24 04% of the shares of Zhong Ving Interlink (stock code: 002464